not-the/sand-toy/README.md

 /** Example material - The key will be used as the material name. "color" is the only required property, all others are optional. */ "wood": {
-    /* colors {Array} Each pixel will randomly choose a color from this array */ "colors": ["#344457", "#334454", "#344558"],
+    /* colors {Array} Each pixel will randomly choose a color from this array */

-    /* air {Boolean} If set to true, our material can be destroyed by things like grass growing. */
+    "colors": ["#344457", "#334454", "#344558"],

-    "air": false,
+    /* air {Boolean} If set to true, our material will be treated like an empty pixel and will allow other materials to replace it like it's air */ "non_solid": false,

     /* glows {Boolean} If set to true, lightly colored pixels will appear to glow. */